Things To Do

 Nope.
 They're the remains of mammals, 23 million-year-old mammals at that!
 And one of the main attractions most visitors marvel over is this life size display of ancient mammals -- Dinohyus (a giant pig-like creature), Moropus and beardog who roamed America's High Plains those many years ago.
 The diorama in their visitor center based on these animals are true to form and size.
 Walk up close and see firsthand what a waterhole would have been like for them back then.

-Mannequin of woman in blue dress working next to a tipi.
-Native American craft artifacts displayed in front of her.
+A mannequin of woman in a blue dress works next to a tipi.
+Native American artifacts made of leather, wood, and colorful beads surround her in the foreground.

 Dozens of historically and artistically significant artifacts of Lakota culture and heritage are on display in the Cook Collection at Agate Fossil Beds.